rzj0009/The-Ladies-Step-5/README.md

 ###Collaborations with Other Groups
-#####Portions of this project had our group sharing data and working with other groups.
+##### Sharing is not a carb, so we shared our data with other groups to help them complete their projects.
 Below is the code we used to prepare the data to share with other groups.

        > newdata1 <- subset(DUDE, DUDE$REP1_FINAL>0.559,
         +                   select=c(CHR_ID, CHR_POS, ALT))